janus-idp/backstage-plugins/plugins/orchestrator/README.md

 ### Using the Orchestrator plugin in Backstage

 The Orchestrator plugin enhances the Backstage with the execution of developer self-service flows.
-It provides a graphical editor to manage workflows, and a dashboard to monitor the execution of the workflows.
+It provides a graphical editor to visualize workflow definitions, and a dashboard to monitor the execution of the workflows.

 #### Prerequisites